 Here are some of the most well-known modern and famous cults (if we can call them that) and how they began.

-Shockingly (or not), York's mish-mash of New Age, Black Power militancy, and ancient Egyptian religion caught on in both the hip hop community, and in rural Georgia, where York built a massive compound, made with donated funds.
+Shockingly, York's mish-mash of New Age concepts, Black Power militancy, and ancient Egyptian religion caught on in both the hip hop community and in rural Georgia, where York built a massive compound made with donated funds.
 York's mythology grew, incorporating cloning, racial theory, cosmology, anti-government conspiracies, and linguistics.
-Even as the cult grew, York was under investigation, and he finally arrested in 2002 for running a massive child molestation ring - comprising as many as 1,000 victims.
+Even as the cult grew, York was under investigation, and he finally detained in 2002 for running a massive child trafficking ring - comprising as many as 1,000 individuals.

 He was sent to prison for life, and his compound was seized and demolished.
 The group still exists, though in much smaller numbers.

 Congregation for the Light avoids the backwater compounds common to many cults, instead, having its headquarters in the heart of Manhattan.
-But it has much else in common with cults, including all-powerful control by one guy, bizarre racial theories about Aryans and Atlantis, doomsday prepping, complex mythology involving owls, strange medical woo about cancer being caused by bad karma, shunning those who break away, and a powerful grip on the sex lives of members.
+But it has much else in common with cults, including all-powerful control by one guy, bizarre racial theories (about Aryans and Atlantis), doomsday prepping, complex mythology (involving owls), strange medical claims about cancer being caused by bad karma, shunning those who break away, and a powerful grip on the personal lives of members.

-Oh, and it marries old men off to young girls, and enjoys tax-exempt status as a religion.
+Oh, and it marries old men off to young girls and enjoys tax-exempt status as a religion.
 The Light only has about 200 members, but they're kept in virtual seclusion, often born into the cult by member parents.
-Most of their money comes from pillaging the estates of dead members.
+Most of their money comes from pillaging the estates of deceased members.

 As cults go, it's pretty benign, devoted mostly to the study of mystic rituals, magic, religion, and ancient spirituality.
 It wants to sell you a lot of books and lessons, but that's about as dark as it gets.